Taberone/Cataclysm-DDA-Touhou-Mod/README.md

 # Cataclysm-DDA-Touhou-Mod
 Goes in data/mods.
-This mod is a work in progress that irregularly gets updated.
+Be aware that this mod is a work in progress that irregularly gets updated.

 Contains new professions based off of Touhou, a special scenario with the Touhou professions and less limits on where to start, and new clothing/weapons/profession traits/etc specifically made for certain professions.